-A single license allows Gig Performer™ to be activated simultaneously on two computers with the same OS.
-So buying a Mac license lets you run Gig Performer™ on two Macs simultaneously and buying a Windows license lets you run Gig Performer™ on two Windows PCs simultaneously.
-We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer™ on up to two Mac and up to two PCs.
+We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer™ on up to three Mac and up to three PCs.

-If you need to run Gig Performer™ on a third machine, you can deactivate your license on one of your other machines and then activate on the third machine.
+If you need to run Gig Performer™ on a fourth machine, you can deactivate your license on one of your other machines and then reactivate it on the fourth machine.

 Can I use the same gig file on both a Mac and a Windows PC?

 Sure – our “gig” files can be opened on either platform and as long as compatible plugins exist on both platforms, you will be able to use, edit, save and transfer gigs between the two platforms.

 This mechanism also works even if not all plugins are present on one of the systems.
 GP has a built in “Chameleon” plugin that will “pretend” to be the missing plugin, obviously not producing any sound, but will turn into a real plugin on a system where the plugin does exist.
 This allows you to edit gig files even when some plugins are missing, although of course you cannot edit the missing plugins.